 I was thrilled that my daughter Lisa, who had moved to work in Frankfurt, Germany since March, happened to be back in Chicago and was able to join me at the reception and conduct the 40-minute long discussion after the screening with me.
 People connected with our story in different ways, based on their background and experience.
 But the outpour of emotion was so moving.
 Several viewers in the audience paused to chock back tears when they made comments and raised questions.
 Lisa shed tears, too, and I had to exert more control to suppress mine.

 Moments like this made me realize that it’s certainly worthwhile to throw our personal life on to the screen.
 I feel so fortune that our story is inspiring others on their personal journey and relationships, not to mention that the process of making and showing the film has brought Lisa and I much closer!

-Jian Ping, author of Mulberry Child: A Memoir of China, which has been developed into an award-winning documentary film by Susan Morgan Cooper and is narrated by Jacqueline Bisset.
+Jian Ping, author of Mulberry Child: A Memoir of China, which has been developed into an award-winning documentary movie by Susan Morgan Cooper and is narrated by Jacqueline Bisset.
 The movie is shown on PBS nationwide in May, 2014.
 Visit PBS.org for more information.